Anudeep Dev

-Anudeep Devarakonda, popularly known as Anudeep Dev, is an Indian music composer and singer who works in Telugu cinema.
-He composed music for the Pan-India movie Hanu-Man (two songs) and Committee Kurrollu.
+Anudeep Dev is an Indian music composer and singer who works in Telugu cinema.
+He composed music for the Pan-India movie Hanu-Man (two songs), Committee Kurrollu, and the web series Super Subbu.

 He did playback singing in about 70 feature films and has sung 100 songs.
 Some of the feature films with his songs are Baby,Thunivu, Thiruchitrambalam, Ratsasan, Sailaja Reddy Alludu, Adhe Kangal (2017 film), Temper, Uyyala Jampala and Pilla Nuvvu Leni Jeevitham.

 Career

 Anudeep was born in Kurnool, Andhra Pradesh.
 He completed his bachelor's degree in Hyderabad.
 He mentored Team 'Metro Melodies' on the musical/singing reality television show Sa Re Ga Ma Pa Telugu season 16.
 He is associated with his college rock band called 'Anudeep and the band'.
 He has worked for music directors including Thaman, Ghibran, Anup Rubens, M. M. Keeravani, Jeevan Babu, Shekar Chandra, Radhan and Mickey J. Meyer.